garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 Simply put, the goal of any speedcubing method is to limit the amount of turns to solve a cube.
 A [study by computer scientists](https://youtu.be/SUopbexPk3A?t=595) discovered that any cube, no matter the scamble, can be solved in at most 20 rotations.
 This is known as God's Number.
 However, for the human mind to solve a cube in 20 moves or less takes an immense amount of studying and pre-planning of a scramble, making this an unrealistic way to speed solve.
 The most reliable way to speed solve is to learn algorithms.
 A lot of algorithms.

 The beginner's method, a subset of about 10 CFOP method algorithms, allows you to solve the cube in about 120 moves.
 When I first started using this method, it took me over a minute to solve a cube.
-My first ever recorded time clocking in at 2 minutes and 5 seconds.
+My first ever recorded time clocked in at 2 minutes and 5 seconds.

-The full CFOP method, has an algorithm for over 120 individual cases that can arise between the 4 steps of a solve (as described above).
+The full CFOP method has an algorithm for over 120 individual cases that can arise between the 4 steps of a solve (as described above).
 This will allow the best cubers to solve a cube in as little as 50 moves, still 30 moves more than God's Number.
 Currently, I have memorized about 70 of these algorithms, including all 41 F2L algorithms, with a current average time just over 25 seconds.

 Below is a histogram of my last 600 solves.